bjt-user/Linux/qemu.md

 qemu-system-x86_64 -enable-kvm -hda myimage.img -m 2G -M pc -nographic
 ```
 (boot messages are ugly and not really visible though)

+And I was not able to ssh into the VM.
+Even when running it on port 5555.

 #### failed: launch VM in a terminal emulator